milannakic/protrude-client-mn/README.md

 Client only for the Protrude (Twitter clone) app.
-Complete project will be given a separate repo.

 NOTES:

-- Complete project will be given a separate repo.
+- The complete project will be given a separate repo.
-- New features will be only added to the complete project.
+- New features will be added soon.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).